cvmfs/doc-cvmfs/apx-parameters.rst

 CVMFS_ALIEN_CACHE               If set, use an alien cache at the given location CVMFS_ALT_ROOT_PATH             If set to *yes*, use alternative root catalog path.
 Only required for fixed catalogs (tag / hash) under the alternative path.
 CVMFS_AUTO_UPDATE               If set to *no*, disables the automatic update of file catalogs.
+CVMFS_AUTHZ_HELPER              Full path to an authz helper, overwrites the helper hint in the catalog.
+CVMFS_AUTHZ_SEARCH_PATH         Full path to the directory that contains the authz helpers.
 CVMFS_BACKOFF_INIT              Seconds for the maximum initial backoff when retrying to download data.
 CVMFS_BACKOFF_MAX               Maximum backoff in seconds when retrying to download data.
 CVMFS_CACHE_BASE                Location (directory) of the CernVM-FS cache.